-The Rhine Valley is one of Europe's most beautiful and romantic regions.
+The Rhine Valley is one of Europe’s most beautiful and romantic regions.
 The Middle Rhine Valley, between Koblenz and Mainz, is a UNESCO World Heritage Site with over 40 castles perched on hilltops, charming wine villages, and stunning river views.
+Before traveling, familiarize yourself with German ticket types and download the DB Navigator app.
 Traveling by train along the Rhine is an unforgettable experience.

 Why Take a Rhine Valley Train Journey?